AstroJames/astrojames.github.io/content/publication/10k_MHD_sim/index.md

 summary: "The results from the world's largest MHD turbulence simulation are on the arXiv -- everything from cascades, scale-dependent alignment, to anisotropy and plasmoid instabilities."

 tags:
-- supersonic MHD turbulence cascade at the world's highest resolutions
+- supersonic MHD turbulence at the world's highest resolutions
 - turbulent dynamo
 - numerical simulations
 - supersonic plasma dynamics